 Overview of laws applying to domestic workers and employers in New York

 This guide provides general information about state and city laws that protect domestic workers in New York hired directly by private households.
 It is not intended to provide legal advice.
+The document links directly to government websites that provide comprehensive information about these laws.
+Please note: domestic employers are strongly encouraged to provide additional benefits

-Paid Time off for Nannies
+Paid Time Off for Nannies

 San Francisco Paid Sick Leave Requirements for Domestic Employers

 All San Francisco and California employees, regardless of their immigration status, including domestic workers, have the right to paid sick leave.
-Domestic workers include nannies or regular babysitters, house cleaners
+Domestic workers include nannies or regular babysitters, house cleaners and home attendants.

 California Domestic Worker Overtime Rules